 Keeping that traditional NYC sound strong STILL is Jim Jones’ in his sixth solo studio album, Wasted Talent.
 Capo’s corner stories are what turned him into the chart-topping star we know him to be today, as he reflects on them in his raps with this release.
-Now a veteran in the hip-hop game, The Diplomat delivers distinctly as he shares his history with Harlem streets.
-Using soul samples and snippets from the movie, A Bronx Tale, which inspired the title, listeners get a classic sense as one of rap’s OGs spits game on how gangsta meets gentleman all while showing his growth.
+Now a veteran in the hip-hop game, this Diplomat delivers distinctly as he shares his history with Harlem streets.
+Using soul samples and snippets from the movie, A Bronx Tale, which inspired the title, listeners get a classic sense on several songs.
+As one of rap’s OGs, Jim spits game on how gangsta meets gentleman all while showing his growth.
 Diving deeper into the nostalgia, Jimmy joins force with The Heatmakerz who helped hone Dipset’s signature sound.
-Additionally, he recruits the soldiers he went to war with as The Diplomats, Cam’ron, Juelz Santana and Jones, are reunited on tracks together throughout the album.
+Additionally, he recruits the soldiers he went to war with as The Diplomats, Cam’ron, Juelz Santana and Jim Jones, are reunited on tracks together throughout the album.
 Although feeling nostalgic, Jim Jones gives a few nods to several newcomers with features from Mozzy, Ball Greezy, and YFN Lucci, just to name a few.
 Overall, the OG gave an outstanding performance with an album that was prolific, poignant, and profound.
-Wasted Talent should be standout in Capo’s catalog as well as one in 2018.
+Wasted Talent is certainly a standout in Capo’s catalog as well as one in 2018.

 Getting a second chance at life and in the rap game was depicted in Jay Rock’s Redemption.
 After suffering from a motorcycle accident that left him with several broken bones in 2016, Jay Rock channeled his moment in cheating death into his latest studio album.
 That same winning attitude went into a body of work that’s in talks for rap Album of the Year.
 Since receiving super single success from “King’s Dead” earlier this year, he’s back and better than ever.
 Rock revisited hard times that turned into triumphs and told them on recent album.
 Tracks such as “WIN” and the album titled track, “Redemption,” are all about overcoming obstacles.
 Exploring various aspects of life in these songs, Jay Rock contemplates his personal conflicts brought on by growing up as a young black man in Watts, California.
 “For What It’s Worth,” “ES Tales,” and “OSOM” might tap into them the most.
 Other underlying themes on the album include identity, self-medication, paranoia, and financial struggle.
 Redemption was Jay Rock’s return to music following a 3 year hiatus.
 He showed he hadn’t missed a step and pushed to progress his skillset utilizing various flows and uncovering another side of himself.